Nodeclipse/www.nodeclipse.org/enide/monster/README.md

  To change it to more suitable place, e.g. <code>D:\Workspaces\Enide-Studio-05-workspace</code>, copy provided workspace <code>ws</code> as template, or follow [configuration instructions](https://github.com/Nodeclipse/eclipse-node-ide#configuration).

+7. If you launch a Node.js app and it blinks and terminates momentarily, check what JRE is actually in use WIndow -> Preferences -> Java -Installed JREs

+Edit 'eclipse.ini' in eclipse folder, add exact location of JDK to use, e.g.

+	-vm
+	C:\Program Files (x86)\Java\jdk1.7.0_40\bin\javaw.exe

+just before `-vmargs`

 ### Warning

 - [![InstallLink][1]](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=687236)
 [Overview plugin for Eclipse (code birdview)](http://marketplace.eclipse.org/node/687236) (has some bugs in standard perspectives)
 If you debug a lot, it is recommended to uninstall it, as it causes a lot of Errors and Warnings ([issue #13](https://code.google.com/p/sandipchitaleseclipseplugins/issues/detail?id=13)).
 To uninstall any plugin in Eclipse go to Help -> About Eclipse -> Installation details, select plugin, then press <kbd>Uninstall..</kbd> button

   [1]: http://marketplace.eclipse.org/sites/all/modules/custom/marketplace/images/installbutton.png